What is the difference between prokaryotic and eukaryotic cells?

 The difference in types of subunits has allowed scientists to develop antibiotic drugs, such as streptomycin, that attack certain types of infectious bacteria, according to the British Society for Cell Biology.
 On the downside, some bacterial toxins and the polio virus use the ribosome differences to their advantage; they're able to identify and attack eukaryotic cells' translation mechanism, or the process by which messenger RNA is translated into proteins.

-- Check out this animated video by the Amoeba Sisters that explains the difference between prokaryotic and eukaryotic cells.
+Check out this animated video by the Amoeba Sisters that explains the difference between prokaryotic and eukaryotic cells.
+To take a more indepth look into all the cells in the world take a look at Looking Inside Cells: Life Science by Kimerberly Fekany Lee.